Educational research

 Educational research refers to the systematic collection and analysis of evidence and data related to the field of education.
-Research may involve a variety of methods and various aspects of education including student learning, interaction, teaching methods, teacher training, and classroom dynamics.
+Research may involve a variety of methods and aspects of education including student learning, interaction, teaching methods, teacher training, and classroom dynamics.

 Educational researchers generally agree that research should be rigorous and systematic.
 However, there is less agreement about specific standards, criteria and research procedures.
 As a result, the value and quality of educational research has been questioned.
-Educational researchers may draw upon a variety of disciplines including psychology, economics, sociology, anthropology, and philosophy.
+Educational researchers may draw upon a variety of disciplines including psychology, economics, sociology, anthropology, history, and philosophy.
 Methods may be drawn from a range of disciplines.
 Conclusions drawn from an individual research study may be limited by the characteristics of the participants who were studied and the conditions under which the study was conducted.

 General characteristics

 Gary Anderson outlined ten aspects of educational research: